myronschippers/apis-react-props/README.md

 - move list to a component
 - move form to a component
 - move individual list items to a component (optional exercise)

-## NOTE

-Does not have clearing inputs or single handler method.